 After all check-ins are taken by groups, the NCS will call for any other checkins.
 Then the NCS will start the comment period, calling on each person in the order of their check-in.

 After everyone has had the chance to comment, the NCS will call for late check-ins and allow them to make their comments.

 When everyone is done with their comments, the NCS will close the net and return the repeater to regular amateur use.

 Repeaters are primarily intended to facilitate mobile communications.
 The order of priority on our repeater systems are, in decreasing order, as follows:

 Emergency traffic has priority over anything else.
-Members have priority on the system at all other times, and as such, non-members should avoid tying up the system for extended lengths of time.
+Directed Nets and Members have priority on the system at all other times, and as such, non-members should avoid tying up the system for extended lengths of time.

 Legal requirements are those of identification and operation on frequencies within the amateur radio bands.
 The FCC tells us that you MUST identify at 10-minute intervals during a conversation and in your last transmission.
 During periods of heavy activity it is easy to forget when you last identified.

 The easiest way to insure that you comply with FCC identification requirements is to identify with your FCC issued call sign as you complete an exchange.
 This serves as two functions: 1) Tells everyone you consider the exchange to be complete without having to use extra words (saves time) and 2) Fulfills all FCC identification requirements.